-Green Moong: Whether you eat them whole, with the skin on, without the skin or split, they are extremely beneficial in providing your body with proteins.
-Green moong sprouts are a wonderful source of protein.
-It is high in dietary fiber and also a good source of manganese, potassium, folate, magnesium, copper, zinc, and vitamin B.
+Whether you eat them whole, with the skin on, without the skin or split, they are extremely beneficial in providing your body with proteins.
+Green moong sprouts are a wonderful source of protein, is high in dietary fiber and also a good source of manganese, potassium, folate, magnesium, copper, zinc, and vitamin B.

-Matar Dal: Matar dal is also one of the most versatile and easy to cook dals available in India.
+Matar dal is also one of the most versatile and easy to cook dals available in India.
 You can use the yellow variety or the green.
-It can be cooked as an evening snack by simply roasting and seasoning it.
+You can cook it as an evening snack by simply roasting and seasoning it.
 Matar dal provides protein and fiber and hence you should definitely include it in your child’s diet.
 It is also rich in several minerals like manganese, folates, copper and potassium and contains essential vitamins such as vitamin B1 and B5.
 (Why vitamins are important for kids?)

 When can we start giving lentils to kids?

-Giving different types of lentils to babies and growing children is very important to promote proper growth and development in kids.
+Due to so many benefits of different kinds of lentils, giving lentils to babies and growing children is very important to promote proper growth and development in kids.
 Lentils can be safely given to a baby when he/she is 6 or 8 months old or when he/she starts taking foods other than milk.
-At that time, lentils should be given in a very watery/liquid form.
+At that time, you can give lentils in a very watery/liquid form.
 Sometimes lentils are gaseous, so you have to watch.
-To minimize the gas problem, some veggies may be added and a puree can be made.
+To minimize the gas problem, you can add some veggies and make a puree.
 The fiber in lentil helps the child in smooth and regular bowel movements.
-Gradually, the lentil intake is increased in kids, as a growing child needs a lot more protein and other minerals and fibers.
-As a child grows, he/she should be introduced with various dishes of lentils to benefit with the healthy nutrients in them.
+Gradually, you can increase the lentil intake in kids, as a growing child needs a lot more protein and other minerals and fibers.
+(Nutrition for kids)

-Recipe of Chana Dal Hummus with hidden herbs
+Recipe for Chana Dal Hummus with hidden herbs:

 We are happy to introduce our range of nutritious & tasty products for kids!!